lacchain/LACPass-LACChain-Component/README.md

 6. And the following view is presented with the LACChain ID Credential information as "Claims": **Id, givenName, familyName, and email**.

-The **Id** is the user DID, as seen in this example the DID value is:
+- The **Id** is the user DID, as seen in this example the DID value is:
 `did:lac1:1iT5kyRRuZHYjW1HJfGyNgGbCcZqhuDJLco5N4PemXBjkFSzkgP3YdLRd5BHHGT7LccZ`

+- This DID value must be shared with your Health organization to issue and deliver the health credentials to the user wallet.

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDID.png)

-7. Now, please click on the upper right button (with the blue oval) with the user name:
+7. Now, please click on the upper right button (with the blue oval) that displays the user name:

 ![](https://github.com/lacchain/LACPass-LACChain-Component/blob/main/examples/lacpassLACChainIDCredentialDIDUpperRightButton.png)